potatocodex/rijndael-dudi265/README.md

 # rijndael-dudi-265 library
-Secure System Library for the net Framework environment.
+Secure System Library for the net Framework environment

 ## Intro
-Created for easy to use cryptography on the C# Environment.
+Created for easy to use cryptography on the C# Environment

-Using Rijndael Algorithm for more robust performance.
+Using Rijndael Algorithm for more robust performance

 ## Equation
-This is the model for the library.
+This is the model for the library

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;Dudi265.f_(_d_a_t_a_)=data_R" title="\Large Dudi265.R_(_d_a_t_a_)=data_R" />